sudhi345/Measurement-Of-Capacity-Of-A-Battery/README.md

 / time taken for the measurement.
 The circuit connections and the designed PCB can be found in the directory PCB_KICAD.
 The details about the charger and the battery can be found in 'Charger_hacked' directory. <br>
 Arduino IDE is used to program the microcontroller.
-The required header files and libraries are in the 'upload_voltage' directory.
+The required header files and libraries are in the 'src' directory.

 ### Conclusion: